 060608 it’s a service with which you can purchase entrance tickets to museums, exhibitions, theaters and events and then collect them on the spot.
 Besides surfing the site www.060608.it, the service can be reached by calling 060608, at the cost of a local call.

+If you have a school-aged child please refer to my post for Expat families in Rome: how to choose a school in the Eternal City, where you can find out the different options you have and to The Italian Education system explained to English Speaking Expats.
 In Rome there are a plethora of International schools: American Schools (offering from pre-kindergarten to High school with American diploma, AP or IB), British Schools, from nursery to GCSE and IGCSE and A levels or IB again, and Bilingual Schools, which are Italian schools offering up to 16 hours a week in English or of subjects in English.

 There are also American Universities in Rome, mainly John Cabot University In the heart of Trastevere and the American University of Rome – AUR that are both members of the Association of American College and University Programs in Italy (AACUPI).